DevExpress/devextreme-documentation/api-reference/10 UI Components/dxHtmlEditor/1 Configuration/customizeModules.md

 ---

-If 3rd-party modules are used in the **HtmlEditor**, refer to their documentation for information on the API.
+If 3rd-party modules are used in the HtmlEditor, refer to their documentation for information on the API.

 #####See Also#####
 - [get(componentPath)](/api-reference/10%20UI%20Widgets/dxHtmlEditor/3%20Methods/get(componentPath).md '/Documentation/ApiReference/UI_Components/dxHtmlEditor/Methods/#getcomponentPath')